-Visual Identity for Alcides Biagetti School of Art
+Visual Identity System — Alcides Biagetti School of Art

-This project began with intensive research, including interviews with teachers, around 25 student interviews, and an open Google Form survey to gather student perspectives on the school’s identity.
-The research also explored the local context of the institution, the artist who inspired its name, the architecture of the new facilities, and the possibilities offered by the building and its spaces.
+The project began with a research phase that included interviews with teachers, approximately 25 student interviews, and an open survey to gather perspectives on the school’s identity.
+The investigation also examined the local cultural context, the legacy of the artist after whom the institution is named, and the architectural possibilities of the new facilities.

 The color palette was inspired by the community itself.
 A vibrant violet was chosen to represent the school as a whole, supported by gradients to enhance the visual system’s flexibility.
 Additional colors: orange, yellow, green, and another shade of violet, were carefully selected to represent the school’s artistic branches: Music, Theater, Visual Arts, and Graphic Design,